CHARD: Clinical Health-Aware Reasoning Across Dimensions for Text Generation Models: Experimental Setup

 We try several backtranslation DA experiments. \paragraph{2x DA with Different Tmp:} Our first set of experiments involves 2x DA (backtranslating each{\DatasetName}$_{tr}$ explanation once, to 2x the original training data) using different BT tmp which we call BT-set: \{0.4, 0.5, 0.6, 0.7, 0.8, 0.9\}.
 We predict that the optimal tmp lies in the 0.6-0.7 range, as the text is modified to a reasonable degree.

-\paragraph{Different DA Amounts (2x-10x):} We also try further DA amounts: 3x, 4x, 5x, 7x, 10x.
+\paragraph{Different DA Amounts (2x-10x):} We also try further DA amounts: 3x, 4x, 5x, 7x, and 10x the original amount of training data.
 We explore whether the amount of augmentation affects performance, and hypothesize that performance will increase to a certain point and decline afterward.
 This is because the advantages of DA may taper off since the augmented data are variations of the original, and models may overfit past a point.

 \paragraph{DA Amount Strategies (best-tmp vs. diff-tmp):} We also investigate two strategies for selecting each successive iteration of augmented examples.
 The first is best-tmp, where all the augmented data comes from BT of the tmp that performed best for 2x DA (e.g. all from 0.7).\footnote{This is possible because UDA uses sampling, so even for the same tmp, the backtranslations differ each time.}